Visit 50 Travel goal: 50 countries, 50 states, by age 50

 Two key factors make me want to include a destination as a country for my visit 50 travel goal:

-– If other sovereign states recognize them as a sovereign state (Taiwan’s recognized by 23 nations).
+– If other sovereign states recognize them as a sovereign state.
+In other words – it’s a country if most of the world’s countries treat it as if it’s a country.
+(Taiwan’s officially recognized by 23 nations).

 Do you have a suggestion on the best list to determine which countries count?
 I’m open to feedback here.